cybertraining-dsc/su22-reu-385/time-series-prediction/smothen/smothen.md

 in each point's local neighborhood.
 It is implemented in the `statsmodels` package, and the degree of smoothing can be controlled using the `frac` argument.

 The following example showcase the smoothing of time series.
-It is copied from [@smoothing].
+It is copied from [@www-smoothing].

 ```python
 import numpy as np